 Of course, vacancy rates only apply to the time you can reasonably expect to rent your property.

-For a summer vacation rental, where the rental season may only last 18 weeks, it’s a good idea to plan that for approximately five weeks your property will be empty.
+For a summer vacation rental, where the season may only last 18 weeks, it’s a good idea to plan for approximately five weeks where your property will be empty.